jetbrains-academy/gateway-to-pandas/Pandas/Data Manipulation/Merging and Combining Data/task.md

 ## Merge
 [pd.DataFrame.merge()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.merge.html) is used to merge DataFrames based on a common column (or index).
-It is similar to a SQL join operation.
-So if the column you want to merge on is not in the index, use merge.
+It is similar to an SQL join operation.
+So, if the column you want to merge on is not in the index, use merge.
 ```python
 import pandas as pd